What is the Difference Between VPS and RDP

 Yes, a VPS gives you root access.
 You can install any software or apps you need.
 VPSs are great for hosting, development, and custom solutions.
 They allow for a high level of control.

-A VPS offers guaranteed resources like CPU, RAM, and storage.
-This ensures better performance for resource-intensive apps and is more consistent and reliable.
+A VPS provides resources such as CPU, RAM, and storage which is guaranteed.
+This guarantees enhanced performance of the resource-intensive applications and is more predictable and stable.
 In contrast, multiple users log onto a single computer.
 So, the RDP divides resources.
 This slows the system as more users log on.

 Yes, RDP is most often used to operate Windows platforms, both desktop and server.
 While some third-party apps can help with this for Linux, the RDP is meant for Windows environments.